 A Black woman and a harlot caught as a thief, imprisoned, and set to be taken for seven years of servitude in America.
 For Violet, the branding and even travel is nothing compared to losing her very freedom.
 As her love interest, Amelia Scanwell (Jordon Stevens), uses her standing as the daughter of a preacher to ask Justice Hunt to show mercy to Violet, and by doing so gives up the chance to provide food and housing for herself and her mother.
 In spite of Amelia’s generosity and genuine love for Violet, they share a moment where Violet explains working for no pay, unable leave, is slavery, not freedom.
 Although Violet may escape the poxed mice on the ship, she is at the will of Hunt and no longer a free woman.
 Again the shows the difference between a rich woman, being a poor woman, being a harlot, and being a woman of color.

-As the episode further explores the lives of the women affected by Kitty’s death, we understand the sobering reality of being a whore in 18th century London.
+As the episode further explores the lives of the women affected by Kitty’s death, we understand the sobering reality of being a prostitute in 18th century London.
 There aren’t enough police to inspect the crimes of the rich and they will never find the people responsible for an “average dead street girl.”
 Spoken to Fanny while seeking comfort from the inspector who comes to see her in the brothel, he also explains that women will always be “at the mercy of men’s power.”
 To which Fanny realizes and explains, “it isn’t their power we’re at the mercy of, it’s their weakness.”

 Every piece of Harlots is made to have you understand and see the experiences of these women.
 It is Fanny’s line that frames the episode.
 It isn’t the power of men, but their weakness which drives the women into darkness.
 At the wake for Kitty, the women and men gathered around her make it clear that there will never be a sentence handed out to a white wig – a reference to the wigs worn by the rich.
 It is because of this, that a recently hopeless Nancy leads the people into the streets to exact justice from Quigley.